Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Mix
 ---

 The :py:meth:`~.InstrumentContext.mix` method aspirates and dispenses repeatedly in a single location.
-It's designed to help mix the contents of a well together using a single command rather than using multiple ``aspirate()`` and ``dispense()`` calls.
+It's designed to mix the contents of a well together using a single command rather than using multiple ``aspirate()`` and ``dispense()`` calls.
 This method includes arguments that let you specify the number of times to mix, the volume (in µL) of liquid, and the well that contains the liquid you want to mix.

 This example draws 100 µL from the current well and mixes it three times::